Last updated on July 25th, 2023 at 06:44 am

 Byron Bay Lighthouse – the most Easterly point in Australia

-The coast road from Ballina to Byron Bay is spectacular.
-At Byron, as it’s affectionately called, you will encounter a collection of souls from backpackers, alternative living hippies and wealthy Aussies who call this area home.
-Byron Bay locals and visitors mostly don’t wear shoes but I suggest you do to undertake the Cape Byron walk which will take you the lighthouse where you could dolphin and whale watch.
+Byron Bay locals and visitors mostly don’t wear shoes but I suggest you do wear some to undertake the Cape Byron walk.
+This Byron Bay Headland National Park walk will take you to the Byron Bay lighthouse where you could dolphin and whale watch.
 Also take in the fact that you are visiting the most eastern point of Australia.
 Another photo opportunity.
 Or maybe just enjoy relaxing on the beach or sitting in one of the organic food cafes.
 Maybe learn to surf.

 Murwillumbah